Updated: Aug 20, 2021

 Have you ever wondered how to add carved details when you're refinishing a piece of furniture ?Or found something beautiful that's got a missing or broken molding, and think, "How do I fix that?"
 It's easier than you think!

-Below Jill used an Efex Latex Molding on the center of this Vintage Desk.
+Below Jill used an Efex Latex Molding on the center of this Vintage Desk to accent the hardware.

-For this Vintage Humidor End Table, we decided to use the Efex "Country Birds" Molding, then painted over with Chalk Paint.
+For this Vintage Humidor , we used the Efex "Country Birds" Molding, then painted over with Chalk Paint.

-On this Vintage End Table, we used moldings on the front drawer, around the edge of the table top, and also around the legs.
-Putting the Efex Moldings on the table was the easiest part of the whole project!
+On this Vintage End Table, we used moldings on the front drawer, a long trim around the edge of the top, and around the legs.

 Another type of molding that comes in handy are "Escutcheons".
-They're those dainty little keyholes on Antique & Vintage Furniture.
+They're those little keyholes on Antique Furniture that are sometimes missing or broken.
 (Usually on a cabinet door or dresser drawer)

 Click on the pic to browse all our Efex Escutcheons!

 I hope this tutorial inspired you to try something a little different next time you're redoing a piece of furniture!